revuls/SlimCMS/README.md

 2.2 admin/
 ----------
-Simple and easy to use admin tool
+Simple and easy to use admin tool.
+To add content to the site go to: http://your_url/admin

 Default Login that can be changed in the config